This exclusive content is part of our Managing Your Soundscapes series. Read the content below, or download a PDF to print and share.

 What is a soundscape?

 Taking control of what you hear and what you don’t — your soundscape — changes everything.
 Our sense of hearing is always “on” and active — even when we are asleep or aren’t paying attention to the noises around us.
 Our auditory systems are constantly monitoring our personal soundscapes.
-Your personal soundscape is created by the sounds of your environment at home, at work, or at play.
+Your personal soundscape is created by the sounds of your environment at home, work, or play.

 To a large extent, the sounds you encounter in your daily life are a reflection of who you are, how you live, and what is important to you.
 Are you surrounded by the exciting hustle and bustle of the city?
 Do you enjoy camping in solitude, surrounded by the tranquility of nature?
 The sound of children talking and laughing in the next room may bring a smile to your face.
-Maybe the mix of conversation, jazz, and espresso machines at your local coffee shop helps you focus and tap into your creativity.
+Maybe the mix of conversation, jazz, and espresso machines, at your local coffee shop helps you focus and tap into your creativity.
 Sounds can evoke different emotions, moods, and memories.
 Sound has a powerful impact on our lives, and yet we often do not take time to actively construct and manage our personal soundscapes.

 Meaningful sounds can have positive effects on your thoughts, moods, and actions.
 Researchers have investigated the numerous benefits of surrounding yourself with “positive sounds.”
 Pleasant sounds can encourage relaxation and lead to measurable improvements in health and wellbeing.
 For example, nature sounds, like water and birdsong, can calm anxiety, reduce annoyance, and even soothe physical pain.